How to Disassemble, Clean and Lubricate a Smith & Wesson M&P Bodyguard 380

 I am going to show you step-by-step how to disassemble and clean a Smith & Wesson Bodyguard .380 pistol.
-From the field stripping to complete reassembly, this tutorial will allow you how to quickly and confidently perform this task in 15-20 minutes.
+From the field stripping to complete lube and reassembly, this tutorial will allow you how to quickly and confidently perform this task in 15-20 minutes.
 After you have done this once, you will be able to do it even quicker the next time without instructions.

 If you have never tried to take down (field strip) your M & P Bodyguard .380, it can be tricky the first time as the take down pin is small and not the easiest to deal with.
 A little instruction is all you will need, then the rest is easy.